 He had a poster with the words, "Yea, though I walk through the valley of the shadow of death, I shall fear no evil, for I am the meanest sonofabitch in the valley."
 I grew up picturing this poster hanging next to his bed in the hospital room in Anchorage, Alaska, where he succumbed to cancer at the 42 years old.
 Turns out the poster never made the trip to the hospital, but it still hangs above my mother's bed, and its implications have held a presence in my consciousness throughout my life.

 These and other stories left me with a deep feeling of pride for my father (not to mention a fear of needles), but they also served to make him somehow unreal to me.

 I've wondered if guilt and anguish over what he did had anything to do with his cancer.
-There are many people who claim that our bodies respond to our emotional state.
-I don't know which is more horrible though: thinking my father's conscience gave him cancer, or that the country he so fiercely defended did so by knowingly subjecting him to Agent Orange.
+There are many people who claim our bodies respond to our emotional state.
+I don't know which is more horrible, though: thinking my father's conscience gave him cancer, or that the country he so fiercely defended did so by knowingly subjecting him to Agent Orange.

 In the end, I'm glad these revelations have come about.
 I feel like I've gained a father, somehow, although the gaining is bittersweet.
 I've definitely gained a brother, which for someone who grew up as an only child of a single parent in the Alaskan wilderness, and as a result has always felt somewhat "alone" in the world, this is a truly wonderful thing.
 I even think, or hope, my mom has benefited, because after 23 years she still hasn't fully put her husband's death behind her, and maybe this will help to create some closure.